iPython Notebooks

 Input Parameters

-A class for building, tuning, and evaluating machine learning models, supporting classification, regression, and multi-label tasks.
+A class for building, tuning, and evaluating machine learning models, supporting both classification and regression tasks, as well as multi-label classification.

 - Parameters:

-name (str) – A name for the model, useful for identifying the model in outputs and logs.
+name (str) – A unique name for the model, helpful for tracking outputs and logs.

-estimator_name (str) – The prefix for the estimator used in the pipeline.
-This is used in parameter tuning (e.g., estimator_name +
+estimator_name (str) – Prefix for the estimator in the pipeline, used for setting parameters in tuning (e.g., estimator_name +

 __param_name

-).estimator (object) – The machine learning model to be tuned and trained.
+).estimator (object) – The machine learning model to be trained and tuned.

-calibrate (bool, optional) – Whether to calibrate the classifier.
+.calibrate (bool, optional) – Whether to calibrate the model’s probability estimates.
 Default is

 False

-.kfold (bool, optional) – Whether to use k-fold cross-validation.
+.kfold (bool, optional) – Whether to perform k-fold cross-validation.
 Default is

 False